8go/matrix-commander/README.md

 receive messages and files and verify other devices.
 End-to-end encryption is enabled by default and cannot be turned off.

-# Dependencies
+# Dependencies and Installation

 - If you install via `pip`, then `pip` will take care of most of the dependencies.
   - See https://pypi.org/project/matrix-commander
-  - Usually `pip install matrix-commander`
+  - Usually `pip install matrix-commander` will do the trick.
   - Note that even if you install via `pip` you must have a) Python 3.8+ and b) `libolm` installed.
 See `PyPi-Instructions.md`.